Cancer of Unknown Primary

 Living with a CUP diagnosis

-When you are first diagnosed with CUP, and throughout the different stages of treatment, you may experience a range of emotions, such as fear, sadness, uncertainty, anxiety, depression, anger and frustration.
+When you are first diagnosed with CUP, and throughout the different stages of treatment, you may experience a range of emotions.
 You may also find that some people are supportive, but others don’t know what to say to you.
 This can be difficult and leave you feeling confused and upset.

 Many people with CUP find it hard to believe that the primary cancer can’t be located.
 The “unknown” aspect of the disease can make them feel scared and lonely, as well as frustrated when they are looking for information and support.

 It may help to talk about your feelings.
-Your partner and your family members and friends can be good sources of support, or you might prefer to talk to members of your treatment or palliative care team; a counsellor, social worker or psychologist; or your religious or spiritual adviser.
+Your partner and your family members and friends can be good sources of support, or you might prefer to talk to members of your treatment or palliative care team; a social worker, psychologist or counsellor; or your spiritual adviser.

-A cancer diagnosis can affect every aspect of your life and often creates practical and financial issues.
-There are many sources of support and information to help you, your family and carers navigate all stages of the cancer experience, including information about cancer and its treatment; access to benefits and programs to ease the financial impact of cancer treatment; home care services, such as Meals on Wheels, visiting nurses and home help; aids and appliances; support groups and programs; and counselling services.
+A cancer diagnosis can affect every aspect of your life and may create practical and financial issues.
+There are many sources of support to help you, your family and carers navigate the cancer experience.
+These include benefits and programs to ease the financial impact; home care services; aids and appliances; support groups; and counselling services.

-The availability of services may vary depending on where you live, and some services will be free but others might have a cost.
-To find good sources of support and information, you can talk to the social worker or nurse at your hospital or treatment centre, or get in touch with Cancer Council 13 11 20.
+Availability of services may vary depending on where you live, and some services will be free but others might have a cost.
+For more information, talk to the social worker or nurse at your hospital or treatment centre, or get in touch with Cancer Council 13 11 20.

 This information is reviewed by